bwsw/cloudstack-ui/README.md

 ## Implementation Details

-* Designed compatible with [Apache CloudStack](http://cloudstack.apache.org/) 4.9 and hasn't tested for the previous versions of CS
+* Designed compatible with [Apache CloudStack](http://cloudstack.apache.org/) 4.10 and has been tested for the previous version of CS (4.9).
 * Powered by [Angular](https://angular.io/) and [Material 2](https://material.angular.io/).
 * Tested and works fine in next modern browsers
    * Google Chrome 60.0.3112.78